NiNiyas/autoscan/README.md

    _Note: Message stating `Segmentation fault` at the end can be ignored._

-1. You will now need to add in your Google Drive paths into `SERVER_PATH_MAPPINGS`.
-This will tell Plex Autoscan to map Google Drive paths to their local counterpart.
+5. You will now need to add in your Google Drive paths into `SERVER_PATH_MAPPINGS`.
+This will tell Autoscan to map Google Drive paths to their local counterpart.

    i.
 Native install